 Cannabis is legalized in New York.
-On April 1st, 2021, Governor Cuomo announced he signed recreational cannabis into law, but thankfully it wasn’t an April Fool’s Day joke!
-New York will hopefully begin adult-use cannabis sales sometime next year, and the tax collections from the new program are projected to reach $350 million annually.
+On April 1st, 2021, former Governor Cuomo announced he signed recreational cannabis into law, but thankfully it wasn’t an April Fool’s Day joke!
+New York will hopefully begin adult-use cannabis sales by the end of 2022, and the tax collections from the new program are projected to reach $350 million annually.
 Recreational cannabis is also expected to provide between 30,000–60,000 jobs for New Yorkers!

 - 40% will go towards education